 Top Clubs/Organizations To Join At Dalhousie University

-Being a student comes with its own challenges.
-There’s homework, attending lectures, family and much more to balance.
-However, joining a student organization at Dalhousie University can not only provide a break from taxing activities but also provide leadership and other relevant career experience.
-So why not join a student organization, make some friends, take a break from academics and also add to your resume.
+Being a student comes with its challenges.
+There’s homework, attending lectures, family, and much more to balance.
+However, joining student clubs at Dalhousie University can not only provide a break from taxing activities but also provide leadership and other relevant career experience.
+So why not join a student organization, make some friends, take a break from academics, and also add to your resume?

-At Dalhousie University they offer hundreds of clubs, organizations or student associations to their students so you can definitely find something that you’re interested in.
-Below is a list of clubs and organizations in which you may be interested in joining.
+At Dalhousie University they offer hundreds of clubs, organizations, or student associations to their students so you can find something that you’re interested in.
+Below is a list of clubs and organizations which you may be interested in joining.

 Interested in building your leadership skills and volunteering for an initiative you are passionate about all while having fun?
-This is definitely the place you want to start.
-DALConnects engages every student who joins in leadership workshops, retreats and conferences (for free!).
+This is the place you want to start.
+DALConnects engages every student who joins in leadership workshops, retreats, and conferences (for free!).
 Students must also complete 20 volunteer hours with an organization to fulfill the program requirements.
-At the end of the program, students are equipped with valuable work experience, knowledge and amazing stories to share.
+At the end of the program, students are equipped with valuable work experience, knowledge, and amazing stories to share.